jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 10-06-2025` BUG: Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to
 `#points_remaining` (The colour not shot for followed by the missed colour)

-+ `TODO:` Restore playing through the final colour sequence for player 2.
++ `COMPLETED: 13-06-2025` Restore playing through the final colour sequence for player 2.

++ `COMPLETED: 13-06-2025` Ensure that at no point does the number of red balls potted by both players exceed 15.

++ `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.
+Red balls for both players should add up to 15 for the number of balls potted.

 + `TODO:` Missing the last colour after the last red should take the points remaining straight to 27 points and therefore into the final colour sequence.

 + `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
 In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

-+ `TODO:` If a player misses a colour after the 15th red the next player starts shotting for the yellow ball as part of the colour sequence.
++ `TODO:` If a player misses the next colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
 (27 points remaining)

-+ `TODO:` If a player misses a colour after the 15th red the next player starts shotting for the yellow ball as part of the colour sequence.
++ `TODO:` If a player misses a colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
 (27 points remaining)

-+ `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.

-+ `TODO:` Ensure that at no point do the number of red balls potted by both players exceeds 15.

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

++ `TODO:` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table